Mabhanga/Syspro-mobile-qa/README.md

 # syspro-careers-bug

-Playwright reproduction of a mobile-only navigation bug on [syspro.com](https://www.syspro.com/).
+Playwright reproduction of a mobile only navigation bug on [syspro.com](https://www.syspro.com/).

 ## Bug